chrisguarnold/clt_event_resolution/README.md

 * Slava Jankin, University of Birmingham

 # Note on Code
-* All analysis code is find in the R repo
+* All analysis code is find in the R repo in the code folder
-* `perc_dist_master.r` binds it all, and explains the whole R code
+* `code/perc_dist_master.r` binds it all, and explains the whole R code
 * for experiment number 3, you can find the Heideltime implementation to annotate the NYT corpus in the NlpParser folder

 # Problems?
 Questions?